carbon-language/carbon-lang/docs/design/generics/terminology.md

 [interfaces](#interface-type-parameters-versus-associated-types).

-This parameter broadens the scope of the language construct on an axis defined by that parameter, effectively defining a family of functions (or whatever) instead of a single one.
+This parameter broadens the scope of the language construct on an axis defined by that parameter, for example it could define a family of functions instead of a single one.

 ## Generic versus template parameters